 The Sanskrit word “Yoga” means “to connect” or “to link”.
 For thousands of years, different yoga traditions have been practiced with the intention of connecting our true self (the spirit soul) to the Divine (Krishna).
 Among these different paths, at the Krishna Village we practice three: physical yoga asanas (connection through body movement) and practical karma koga (connection through service and discipline of action) which both complement and support the highest form, bhakti yoga (connection to through love and devotion).

 Free classes for retreat guests & volunteers

 In our yoga hall, we usually teach two yoga classes per day for all our retreat guests and volunteers.
-The main style is Vinyasa Flow, but since we often have visiting teachers from all over the world, we regularly get Hatha, Yin, Kundalini and other styles mixed in.
+The main style is Vinyasa Flow, but since we often welcome visiting teachers from all over the world, we often get Hatha, Yin other styles mixed in.

-Our gentle sunrise yoga classes take place Sun-Fri from 5am - 6am, providing a relaxed and centered start to the day.
-(45mins of Asanas followed by a beautiful Kirtan)
+Our gentle sunrise yoga classes take place Sun-Fri from 5am - 6am and on Sat from 6:30am - 8am.
+They provide a relaxed and centered start to the day.

-The more dynamic afternoon yoga classes take place Mon-Sat from 5pm – 6:30pm.
-After the class you are invited to participate in the evening arati at the temple (a 30min kirtan), and to join us for a delicious vegetarian dinner.
+The more dynamic afternoon yoga classes take place Mon-Sat from 4pm – 5:30pm.
+After the class you are invited to join us for a delicious vegetarian dinner at 6pm and to participate in the evening arati at the temple (a 30min kirtan), if you like.